 It is a regularly updated deck and is one of the best decks ever made.

 Last Updated = Feb 2020

 This deck has the top 5000 most frequently used words in French ordered by frequency.

-Therefore, you can start with the most common words first, slowly building up to the more tricky and complex words on the list.
+Therefore, you can start with the most common words, slowly building up to the more tricky and complex ones on the list.

-It also contains full sentences which are important as they help consolidate the language (currently, sentences comprise 22% of the deck with the author wishing to expand this further in the future).
+It also contains entire sentences, which are vital as they help consolidate the language (currently, sentences comprise 22% of the deck, with the author wishing to expand this further in the future).

-An alternative is the following decks (split into 3 parts):
+An alternative is the following decks (split into three parts):